yeldiRium/uimadatabase/README.md

 ```
 This will compile and package the application, build and start up the docker
 containers and run the script at `/main.sh`.

+Usually this is used for one evaluation-run on a given input set and has to be
+run multiple times with differing inputs to get meaningful results.

 Configure said script to change the evaluation process.